membrane/api-gateway/distribution/examples/security/basic-auth/database/README.md

 </basicAuthentication>
 ```

-We define a new `jdbcUserDataProvider`, this userDataProvider loads basic authentication login data from a JDBC datasource.
-The table name, username and password columns are specified using the according attributes of the provider element.
+We define a new `jdbcUserDataProvider` that fetches authentication details from a JDBC datasource.
+The attributes of the provider element specify the table name and the columns for username and password.
-The datasource is defined through the attribute of the same name, and accepts a JDBC uri.
+The datasource attribute accepts a JDBC URI for setting the target database.

 When opening the URL `http://localhost:2000/`, membrane will respond with `401 Unauthorized`.